lawrencehook/remove-youtube-suggestions/README.md

 - Chrome https://chrome.google.com/webstore/detail/remove-youtube-suggestion/cdhdichomdnlaadbndgmagohccgpejae

 ### Contributing
-Feature request or found a bug?
+Have a feature request or found a bug?
 Feel free to create a Github issue, submit a PR, or contact me at lawrencehook@gmail.com.

 The following commands will get you started with a Firefox dev environment.